barbasa/JSUnderTheHood/README.md

 Some notes I took while trying to understand how JS works under the hood.

+The snippet of code can be easily executed here: http://jsbin.com/?js,console

 Important concept to understand before starting:

 Syntax parser